vipinpatidar/Games/Readme.md

 # 🎮 Space Invaders Game

 A classic arcade shooter where players defend Earth from alien invasion.
-Built with HTML5 Canvas and JavaScript.
+Built with HTML5 and JavaScript.

 ## Overview